 2. A detailed organizational chart that includes the verification body, its management structure, and any related entities;

-3. The verification body’s internal conflict of interest policy that identifies activities and limits to monetary or non-monetary gifts that apply to all employees and procedures to monitor, assess, and notify ARB of potential conflicts of interest.
+3. The verification body’s internal conflict of interest policy that identifies activities and limits to monetary or non-monetary gifts that apply to all employees and procedures to monitor, assess, and notify CARB of potential conflicts of interest.

 (E) The applicant shall provide a demonstration that the body has procedures or policies to support staff technical training as it relates to verification.
-This training shall include participating in ARB verifier training on an ongoing basis.
+This training shall include participating in CARB verifier training on an ongoing basis.

-(F) The verification body shall notify ARB within 30 days of when it no longer meets the requirements for accreditation as a verification body in section 95132(b)(1).
+(F) The verification body shall notify CARB within 30 days of when it no longer meets the requirements for accreditation as a verification body in section 95132(b)(1).
 The verification body may request that the Executive Officer provide additional time to hire additional staff to meet the requirements of this section.

 (G) If the applicant is a California air pollution control district or air quality management district, the requirements of section 95132(b)(1)(A)(2) and 95132(b)(1)(B)-(D) do not apply, except that the applicant shall provide a demonstration that the district has policies and mechanisms in place to prevent conflicts of interest and resolve potential conflict of interest situations if they arise.